 Typically, an organization should take no more than three years to fully evolve into a culture of execution and thus begin the final transformation to a culture of innovation.
 However, we’ve seen organizations use our strategic planning sample and complete the journey in as little as six months.
 The decision of how fast to move is critical to successfully hardwiring a strategy development and execution management program into the organization’s framework.

 For most organizations, developing a culture of collaboration develops naturally.
 As organizations create a common vision, executive and middle managers rally together in support of one or more long-term goals.
 Work plans are developed and a great amount of activity takes place, but the collaborative organization often mistakes activity for results.
 At this stage, there is very little effort to track tactical implementation against performance targets, and being busy is often an organizational substitute for being strategic.
 Oftentimes, a lot gets done, but not a lot is ever accomplished.
 The organization has a collaborative culture, but not an accountable culture.

 Evolving to an Accountable Culture

-To move from a culture of collaboration to an accountable culture is a difficult shift for many organizations.
-Completing this transformation requires that the company not only work together as a team trying to achieve a common vision, but also measures progress along the way.
+Moving from a culture of collaboration to an accountable culture is a difficult shift for many organizations.
+Completing this transformation requires that the company not only work together as a team trying to achieve a common vision but also measure progress along the way.
 This requires organizational transparency so that all members of the team are able to monitor success and failure, see where implementation is lacking, and shift the focus from getting things done to getting results.
 Developing an accountable culture requires the following tools:

 - Organizational, departmental, and individual scorecards